manelpuig/rUBot_mecanum_ws/Documentation/04_rubot_slam&navigation_hw_rock.md

 # **SLAM & Navigation rUBot mecanum with Rock5b**
 Autonomous navigation refers that the robot is able to move autonomously around the environment avoiding any obstacle.

-In a hospital, a delivery robot carries samples or food from one room to another.

 The main objectives are:
-- use SLAM (Simultaneous Localization and Mapping) techniques to generate and store a map of the hospital flor
+- use SLAM (Simultaneous Localization and Mapping) techniques to generate and store a map of the room
-- use Navigation techniques to find an optimal trajectory to reach a speciffic hospital target position
+- use Navigation techniques to find an optimal trajectory to reach a speciffic target position

 let's see how to fulfill these objectives